This post may contain affiliate links. For more information, read my disclosure policy.

 FAQs

-Can I freeze them?
-Yes, you can freeze the baked cookies for up to a month.
+Yes, you can freeze oatmeal peanut butter cookies for up to a month.
 Keep them in a freezer-safe container and let them sit out at room temperature to thaw.
-If you love peanut butter cookies and oatmeal cookies, you have to give this recipe a try!
-These are easy to make and even easier to eat.
-I hope you love them as much as I do!

 Peanut Butter Oatmeal Cookies Recipe